Leadership,

 also refers also to the example of the Pharisees:

-"But you are not to be called 'Rabbi,' for you have only one
+Mat 23:8 "But you are not to be called

-teacher, and all of you are brothers.
+'Rabbi,' for you have only one teacher, and all of you are brothers.
+And don't call anyone on earth 'Father,' for

-called 'Teachers,' for you have only one teacher, the Christ!
-The person who is greatest among you must be
+Nor are you to be called 'Teachers,' for you have only one teacher, the

-your servant.
-Whoever exalts himself
+you must be your servant.
+Whoever exalts

-will be humbled, and whoever humbles himself will be exalted.
+himself will be humbled, and whoever humbles himself will be exalted.

 “The Jewish rabbis were also called father and master, by their